top of page

 I asked around many people about why we are celebrating this festival this time of the year.
 The response is pretty consistent.
 It is a harvest festival!
 I was not satisfied with that answer.
 Then I did some search on the net, then I realised that the term "Sankranti" (Sanskrit: संक्रान्ति saṁkrānti) means transmigration of the Sun from one Rāshi (constellation of the zodiac in Indian astronomy) to the next.
 See the picture below.
 As Earth orbits the Sun, the Sun appears to be moving from one Zodiacal Constellation (there are 12 of them as depicted in this picture) to another (the transmigration mentioned above).
 So actually there are 12 Sankrantis in an year.

-OK, so what is so special about Makar Sankranti, when Sun transmigrates into Makar (a.k.a.
-Makara, Makaram, etc) or Capricornus constellation?
+OK, so what is so special about Makar Sankranti, when Sun transmigrates into Makaram (a.k.a.
+Makar, Makaram, etc) or Capricornus constellation?
 And this day is also celebrated as Uttarayan (a.k.a.
 Uttarayanam).
 But hang on!
 Uttarayan means beginning of the Northbound "movement" of the Sun (note the "movement" is in quotes because it only appears to move, but we are the ones actually moving).
 But the Sun started the Northbound "movement" on December 21st (December Solstice).
 So why is this day called as Uttarayan?
 This is where Astronomy comes into play.

 If Uttarayan was actually on 21 December, then why are we celebrating now?